-For those clients beginning the land use process, Amy conducts zoning analyses for development sites and building acquisitions, often working closely with engineers and architects to advise the client on the potential opportunities.
-Amy also has extensive experience addressing affordable housing issues, having worked with private developers, non-profit agencies and municipalities on inclusionary zoning matters in Connecticut, including the drafting of regulations, development applications, and the administration of affordable units.
+When clients need to evaluate their real estate opportunities, Amy conducts zoning analyses for development sites and building acquisitions, working closely with engineers and architects to advise their mutual clients.
+Amy also has extensive experience addressing affordable housing issues, having worked with private developers, nonprofit agencies and municipalities on inclusionary zoning matters in Connecticut, including drafting regulations, preparing development applications, and assisting with the administration of affordable units.

-When litigation is unavoidable, Amy is a zealous advocate, with deep experience handling a range of administrative appeals and real estate related disputes before the Connecticut Appellate and Superior Courts.
-This includes the successful defense of land use approvals for individuals, international retailers and commercial users across the state, specific performance actions, and declaratory judgment actions before the Connecticut Superior Court.
+When litigation is unavoidable, Amy is a zealous advocate with deep experience handling administrative appeals and real estate-related disputes before the Connecticut appellate and trial courts.
+This includes successfully defending land use approvals for individuals, international retailers and commercial users, specific performance actions, and declaratory judgment actions.

 - Catholic University of America, Columbus School of Law, Washington, District of Columbia